jpsm83/health/documentation/n8n/socialMedia.md

 - **Count characters for every single field before outputting**
 - **If ANY field exceeds its limit, you MUST rewrite that specific value to fit**

+**CRITICAL JSON QUOTE RULES - ABSOLUTELY MANDATORY:**
+- **ALL double quotes (") within content MUST be replaced with single quotes (')**
+- **This is CRITICAL - double quotes break JSON parsing in n8n when data is treated as string**
+- **Examples of CORRECT usage:**
+  - Caption: "Discover 'Popcorn Brain' signs" → JSON: `"caption": "Discover 'Popcorn Brain' signs"`
+  - Text: "The term 'popcorn brain'" → JSON: `"text": "The term 'popcorn brain'"`
+- **Examples of INCORRECT (WILL CAUSE ERRORS):**
+  - WRONG: `"caption": "Discover "Popcorn Brain" signs"` (double quotes break JSON)
+  - WRONG: `"text": "The term "popcorn brain""` (double quotes break JSON)
+- **VERIFICATION: Before outputting, replace ALL double quotes within content with single quotes (apostrophes)**
+- **If your content needs quotes, use single quotes (') instead of double quotes (") - this is not optional**

 **ABSOLUTELY FORBIDDEN:**
 - **Do NOT create content longer than specified character limits - this will cause API errors**
 - **Do NOT include more hashtags than allowed per platform - this will cause API errors**